graphme-app/website/src/pages/docs/slack.md

 ## Install the application

-The Slack application can be installed from our "Add to Slack" button:
+Our application for Slack can be installed from our "Add to Slack" button:

 [![Install app](/images/btn-add-to-slack-small.png)](https://console.graphme.app/slack/install)

 Clicking on the button will redirect you to a screen that will ask you to accept some permissions required to make the application to work.
 If you need to better understand how we use those permissions, please refer to [the dedicated section](#permissions).
-After confirming, you will be redirected back to the console, and the Slack app should be available!
+After confirming, you will be redirected back to the console, and the application should be available in your workspace!

 [Slack's documentation](https://slack.com/help/articles/202035138-Add-apps-to-your-Slack-workspace) contains more information about adding apps to a workspace.